aosabook/500lines/dagoba/chapter.md

 Pipetypes make up the core functionality of our system.
 Once we understand how each one works, we'll have a better basis for understanding how they're invoked and sequenced together in the interpreter.

-We'll start by making a place to put our pipe types, and a way to add new ones.
+We'll start by making a place to put our pipetypes, and a way to add new ones.

 ```javascript
 Dagoba.Pipetypes = {}                                   // every pipe has a type